-- 2.1 The members are those persons who become members in accordance with these bylaws and who have not ceased to be members. - 2.2 1) There are six classes of member Professional, Honorary, Retired, Student, Associate, and Candidate. - 2) An application for membership must: - a) be in writing and in a form approved by the Governors, - b) include the full name, address, telephone number, facsimile number and e-mail address of the applicant, - c) be made to and is subject to the approval of the Governors, - d) include any membership dues and application fees which are payable, and - e) provide such other information as is required by the Governors. - 3) The Governors may in their sole discretion accept, postpone or refuse an application for membership. - 4) Bylaws 2.2 (2)(c) and 2.2 (3) apply to all applicants, except for a Professional Member who ceased to be a member three years or less previously, and who applies to resume being a Professional Member. - 2.3 A Professional Member must be all of the following: - a) a Canadian citizen or landed immigrant, - b) a person who: - has completed a program of studies in real estate or who holds such professional designation or education as is deemed by the Governors to be acceptable, - c) a person who: - i) is engaged in the Profession of Real Estate at the time of applying for membership, has been so engaged for at least three of the four years immediately preceding the date of application, and continues to be so engaged, or - ii) has such work experience within the ten years preceding the date of the application as is deemed equivalent by the Governors. - d) a person who: - i) has a well earned reputation for competence, integrity and ethical dealing in the Profession of Real Estate, and - ii) is of good moral and financial repute, and - iii) has never been convicted of an indictable offence, and - e) a person who agrees to comply with the Code of Professional Conduct of the Institute, and to require that all that person's employees do likewise. - 2.4 1) An Honorary Member must be: - a) a person who has provided outstanding service to the Institute or to the Profession of Real Estate in British Columbia, or both, and - b) appointed by resolution of the Governors.
+- 2.1 The members are those persons who become members in accordance with these bylaws and who have not ceased to be members. - 2.2 1) There are six classes of member Professional, Honorary, Retired, Student, Associate, and Candidate. - 2) An application for membership must: - a) be in writing and in a form approved by the Governors, - b) include the full name, address, telephone number, facsimile number and e-mail address of the applicant, - c) be made to and is subject to the approval of the Governors, - d) include any membership dues and application fees which are payable, and - e) provide such other information as is required by the Governors. - 3) The Governors may in their sole discretion accept, postpone or refuse an application for membership. - 4) Bylaws 2.2 (2)(c) and 2.2 (3) apply to all applicants, except for a Professional Member who ceased to be a member three years or less previously, and who applies to resume being a Professional Member. - 2.3 A Professional Member must be all of the following: - a) a Canadian citizen or landed immigrant, - b) a person who: - holds a Bachelor of Commerce degree from the University of British Columbia and who, in the opinion of the Governors, has received credit for sufficient number of real estate courses, or - ii) has been certified by the Dean of the Faculty as having successfully completed the Diploma Course in Urban Land Economics and has been confirmed by the University or - iii) has completed a program of studies in real estate or who holds such professional designation or university degree as is deemed by the Governors to be acceptable, - c) a person who: - i) is engaged in the Profession of Real Estate at the time of applying for membership, has been so engaged for at least three of the four years immediately preceding the date of application, and continues to be so engaged, or - ii) has such work experience within the ten years preceding the date of the application as is deemed equivalent by the Governors.

+- d) a person who: - i) has a well earned reputation for competence, integrity and ethical dealing in the Profession of Real Estate, and - ii) is of good moral and financial repute, and - iii) has never been convicted of an indictable offence, and - e) a person who agrees to comply with the Code of Professional Conduct of the Institute, and to require that all that person's employees do likewise.

+2.4 1) An Honorary Member must be:

-- 2) A Retired Member is a Professional Member who: - a) has retired from the Profession of Real Estate, and - b) no longer receives any remuneration from the Profession of Real Estate.
+- a) a person who has provided outstanding service to the Institute or to the Profession of Real Estate in British Columbia, or both, and - b) appointed by resolution of the Governors. - 2) A Retired Member is a Professional Member who: - a) has retired from the Profession of Real Estate, and - b) no longer receives any remuneration from the Profession of Real Estate.